-While we are all fairly knowledgeable about renewable technologies such as wind, solar and hydroelectric, the future could see ever more interesting developments.
+While we are all fairly knowledgeable about renewable technologies such as wind, solar, and hydroelectric, the future could see even more interesting developments.
 One area which is pretty much seen as the Holy Grail when it comes to clean energy is how we make the most of tidal power.
 There are a number of research projects underway across the world to realize this potential, not least in the US.

 “New investments in renewable energy rose from $9 billion in the first quarter of 2004 to $50 billion for 2015’s first quarter and the volume of installed photovoltaic systems in the United States has grown every year since 2000.”

 While many of us look to the large installations such as the Topaz Solar Farm, the major revolution in the United States has been the uptake of smaller, localized renewable projects.
-Big corporations are having solar panels installed on their roofs, farms are moving to technologies such as wind and anaerobic digestion to help power their businesses and home owners are being enticed by federal and state tax rebates to go green.
+Big corporations are having solar panels installed on their roofs, farms are moving to technologies such as wind and anaerobic digestion to help power their businesses and homeowners are being enticed by federal and state tax rebates to go green.

 While some states are lagging behind when it comes to the renewable energy revolution, others are embracing it with all the legislative power they can muster.
-Households are installing solar thermal and ground source heat pumps, insulating their properties better and reducing consumption.
+Households are installing solar thermal and ground source heat pumps, insulating their properties better, and reducing consumption.
 After struggling to gain public acceptance over the years, it appears that we have reached the tipping point when it comes to renewable technology.
 The majority of Americans are in favor of it, not least because of the security it provides and the prospect of lower electricity bills.

 There are still major developments to come.
 The disruptive technology that could make the biggest difference are not turbines or panels but storage batteries.
 Being able to produce power from the sun is fine but it is limited to when the sun is actually up.
 Being able to store that energy for later use is the key.